 By co-signing, you will be held responsible for loan repayment if the primary loan holder starts missing payments.
 And unless you and the person you co-signed for are communicating about the lapsed payments, you might not even know the loan is delinquent.
 Lenders won’t generally contact co-signers until the account is 90 days late, and by that time, a late payment (or two) may be already appearing on your credit report, which will hurt your score.

 The solution is to make sure that when you co-sign for someone, the bills are mailed to you, so you can keep track of the person’s payments on the loan.
-Financial experts advise, however, that you avoid co-signing as a 2016 CreditCards.com poll revealed that 4 in 10 co-signers end up losing money and 28 percent suffered credit score damage.
+Financial experts advise, however, that you avoid co-signing as studies have shown that co-signers tend to lose money or suffer credit score damage.

 Why it hurts you: Lying on a credit application is fraud, and you could be penalized for it.